uwaiseibna2/GAP/README.md

   ```

 The output of this function is a file named `associated.csv` in the `results` folder, which contains the identifiers for all predicted genomic regions in a single column.

+## Shiny App

+GAP is also available as shiny app with reduced functionality.
+To run the GAP shiny app, simply run the `Shiny_app.R` script and the interactive GUI can be used to explore all three functions with limited applications, but we recommend GAP in a terminal environment for extended use.